uOttawaMSRM/uOttawaMSRM/README.md

 # uOttawa MSRM lab Git
-Github profile for the ARC 531 microscopy lab.
+GitHub profile for the ARC 531 microscopy lab.
 To learn about our setup, please read the following instructions.

-## How to use Git
+## How to use Git/GitHub
 ### New collaborators
 1. Be added to the uOttawa MSRM lab organization (under uOttawaMSRM - Your Organizations - uOttawa-MSRM-lab - People)
 2. Be added to repositories you work on